Purchase the Day Trips Around Rochester book on Amazon

 Canal Path

-Take a leisurely walk through the Port of Newark’s canalside park and admire the vibrant, heritage-inspired murals.
+Walk through the Port of Newark’s canalside park and admire the vibrant, heritage-inspired murals.
 Stop at the visitor information center and walk to restaurants and ice cream shops.
 Then, visit Lock 28-B and take a short walk along the Lockville Trail to see the historic Old Enlarged Erie Locks 58 and 59.
-Wayne County

 Fun fact: Ontario County’s only real estate on the canal is in Port Gibson, between Newark and Palmyra.